Caterina Fake: Fusing Art With Technology

 Life Takes an Unusual Turn

-"I stayed at my sister's house for several months and I started to teach myself HTML and then began building Web sites," she said.
+“I stayed at my sister’s house for several months and I started to teach myself HTML and then began building Web sites,” she said in the interview.
 Afterwards, things started clicking and Fake became an art director for Salon.com before moving on.

 Blazing a Trail